Ghostkeeper: Filming

 They told us that the money is almost all gone.
 We had a choice of stopping the movie, pulling the plug and I said, ‘No way, we've gotten over half of it shot.’
 So every day I made up the scene as we're going along, which is not the way to make a movie.
 That's what made it so uneven and without the terrific ending that we had hoped for.
 But the thing I wanted with Johnny Holbrook, who is a great cameraman, is to have a mood.
 A dark sort of mood, an ominous thing going on – and I think for the most part it works.
 The prints that got finished were so dark but the distributors, those guys, they don't care at all.

 According to Makichuk, prior to the depletion of the budget, his original intention was to film a much longer ending, including an extended chase sequence with Spier and the Wendigo creature on the rooftop of the Deer Lodge hotel.

-Music

-The film's score was composed by Paul Zaza, who also composed music for fellow Canadian slasher film productions Prom Night (1980), My Bloody Valentine (1981), and Curtains (1983).
-Zaza got on board due to the involvement of film editor Stan Cole.
-In fact, some of the musical themes featured in Ghostkeeper were also used in Prom Night.